sudsho/faster-rcnn-detection/README.md

 # faster-rcnn-detection

 Object detection on a custom dataset using Faster R-CNN with a ResNet50-FPN backbone (torchvision).
-Trains on Pascal VOC by default; the loader also supports any COCO-format custom dataset (Open Images, Roboflow exports, your own labels).
+Configured for Pascal VOC 2007 by default; the loader also reads any COCO-format annotation set (Open Images, Roboflow exports, your own labels).

 ## Problem

 Given an image, draw a tight bounding box around each object of interest and predict its class.
-The model is the classic two-stage Faster R-CNN: an FPN on top of an ImageNet-pretrained ResNet50 produces multi-scale features, an RPN proposes regions, and a box head classifies each proposal and refines its coordinates.
+The model is the classic two-stage Faster R-CNN: an FPN on top of a ResNet50 backbone produces multi-scale features, an RPN proposes regions, and a box head classifies each proposal and refines its coordinates.
 We swap torchvision's default 91-class COCO predictor for a fresh head sized to the target dataset.

 ## Dataset

-Default: **Pascal VOC 2007 + 2012** (20 classes + background).
+Default: **Pascal VOC 2007** (20 classes + background).

-To use a different dataset, point the `dataset.root` and class list in a new config to a folder containing your images plus a COCO-format annotation json under `annotations/train.json` and `annotations/val.json`.
+To use a different dataset, point `dataset.root` and the class list in a new config to a folder containing your images plus a COCO-format annotation json under `annotations/train.json` and `annotations/val.json`.
 A recipe for converting an Open Images class-export (via the OIDv4 toolkit) lives at